jarpex/mebbr/README.md

 ## Description

-A monolithic, highly optimized, debloated (a part) WordPress theme written from scratch specifically for Asya's sites.
+A monolithic, highly optimized, debloated (a part) WordPress theme written from scratch specifically for Asya’s sites.

 ### Installation